Closing Costs For Sellers To Keep In Mind

 Since both parties benefit from an escrow account, both parties pay 50% of the escrow fee.

 While real estate attorneys are not required in all cases, they can be helpful in complicated deals and work to protect your interests.
-Some states require an attorney be involved, so it’s important to check to see what your state laws require.
+Some states require that an attorney be involved, so it’s important to check to see what your state laws require.

 Attorney fees will vary widely depending on your location and local competitive rates.
 However, you can expect to pay around $150 – $500 an hour.